 - Episodic Involvement: Episodic volunteers give their time when they can throughout the school year by volunteering at various one-day events.

 - Ongoing Involvement: Ongoing volunteers commit to a term of service with the organization.
 Service terms also vary in length of commitment based on the volunteer role.
 Examples include tutoring, mentoring, facilitator of groups, presenters, and more.

-If you are having trouble communicating with your direct CIS of Mid-America supervisor (Site Coordinator), please reach out to our Volunteer Manager at email@example.com or call the office at 785.856.1939.
+If you are having trouble communicating with your direct CIS of Mid-America supervisor (Student Support Coordinator), please reach out to our Program Operations Coordinator at email@example.com or call the office at 785.778.1344.

 The safety of our students is of the utmost importance at CIS of Mid-America.
 Volunteers who take on roles that will give them one-to-one or continual access to students must go through our background check process.
 This includes a detailed volunteer application, screening interview, Child Abuse and Neglect Registry checks, State Background Checks, and the National Sex Offenders Public Registry checks.

 Yes!
 There are opportunities where groups can volunteer.
-These events vary from school to school, so be sure to contact your Site Coordinator to find these opportunities.
+These events vary from school to school, so be sure to contact your Student Support Coordinator to find these opportunities.

 Yes!
 There are opportunities where the whole family can join!
-These events vary from school to school, so be sure to contact your Site Coordinator to find these opportunities.
+These events vary from school to school, so be sure to contact your Student Support Coordinator to find these opportunities.

 Your CIS of Mid-America volunteer supervisor is your first line of contact.
-This person is usually a Site Coordinator working within the school.
+This person is usually a Student Support Coordinator working within the school.

 There are plenty of ways in which you can support students through CIS of Mid-America.
-In addition to the multiple volunteer opportunities, we also accept donations, both monetary and in-kind.
+In addition to the multiple volunteer opportunities, we also accept monetary and in-kind donations.
 To make a monetary donation, simply click HERE.
-To make an in-kind donation, please contact your local Site Coordinator to find out what items they are in need of.
+To make an in-kind donation, please contact your local Student Support Coordinator to find out what items they need.